 APPLYING FOR A RESIDENCE PERMIT

-A residence permit is a document providing a foreigner with the rights to reside in the Republic of Latvia for a definite period of time (a temporary residence permit) or permanently (a permanent residence permit).
-A residence permit is necessary if you are willing to reside in the Republic of Latvia for a period of time exceeding 90 days within half a year, counting from the first day of entrance.
+A residence permit is a document providing a foreigner with the right to reside in the Republic of Latvia for a definite period (a temporary residence permit) or permanently (a permanent residence permit).
+A residence permit is necessary if you are willing to reside in the Republic of Latvia for a time exceeding 90 days within half a year, counting from the first day of entrance.